ChaoticTrials/SkyblockBuilder/README.md

 your island.
 You can also deny the request by using `/skyblock team deny <player>`.

+### Disabling requests
+You can see your teams current join request state with `/skyblock team allowRequests` and enable/disable it with `/skyblock team allowRequests <true/false>`.

 ## Using teams
 Only an operator with permission level 2 or higher can change anything in the `/skyblock manage` category.